 body with adrenaline, which literally functions like high-octane

-So in essence, their dependence on anxiety to enliven and activate
+one's dependence on anxiety to enliven and activate them

-them has unwittingly become a coping mechanism they've held onto
+has unwittingly become a coping mechanism they've held onto for

-techniques and/or taking medication can help quiet our symptoms,
+and/or taking medication can help quiet our symptoms down, but neither

-but neither eradicates panic tendencies that can re-emerge
+eradicates panic tendencies that can re-emerge during various life

-during various life events or developmental transitions.
-More importantly,
+events or developmental transitions.
+More importantly, these traditional

-these methods fail to touch on very critical underlying issues,
+methods fail to touch on very critical underlying issues, like fear

-concerns that drove your feelings underground, and spawned
+that drove your feelings underground and spawned your anxiety

 an adult, you're finally at the helm of your own ship--so whatever